Juries Act 1974

-Section 17 of the Act allows majority verdicts for the first time in England and Wales: in the Crown Court or High Court, one juror may dissent without resulting in a hung jury if the jury consists of at least ten persons, or two if there are at least eleven; and at least seven must agree in the County Court regardless of size.
+Section 17 of the act re-enacts with modifications the provisions of section 13 of the Criminal Justice Act 1967, allowing majority verdicts in England and Wales: in the Crown Court or High Court, one juror may dissent without resulting in a hung jury if the jury consists of at least ten persons, or two if there are at least eleven; and at least seven must agree in the County Court regardless of size.
 Normally there are twelve, and the minimum size is eight.

 Eligibility and excusal

 A person is liable for jury service if that person: